-Lab Biology, Algebra I, and concurrent enrollment in Geometry.
+Prerequisite: Lab Biology, Algebra I, and concurrent enrollment in Geometry.
 Students who have completed or are concurrently enrolled in Algebra II or Algebra II Accelerated are NOT eligible for this course.
 Students who have completed Lab Chemistry Accelerated will NOT receive credit for this course.

 Similar in content to Laboratory Chemistry Accelerated, this course is designed for those students enrolled in Geometry.
 Although quantitative concepts will be introduced, the focus will be on qualitative, conceptual chemistry.
 Topics to be emphasized include measurement, scientific notation, percentages, elements, compounds, solutions, atomic structure, bonding and chemical quantities.
 Students will also be given the opportunity to develop hypotheses, analyze and solve problems and draw conclusions.
-Due to the lesser number of periods this course meets, the scope and sequence are reduced from that in Laboratory Chemistry Accelerated, and students will not be exposed to the same quantity of lab experiences as Lab Chemistry Accelerated.

-LABORATORY CHEMISTRY ACCELERATED 7 periods Year 7 credits GRADES 10-12
+LABORATORY CHEMISTRY ACCELERATED 6 periods Year 6 credits GRADES 10-12